lucaskappel/BigBrother/README.md

 TODO
 ----
 - Figure out a way to get the bot to kick the DayZ server if it goes down or freezes.

-- Learn about whatever cursed mechanics are behind how DayZ events work and integrate those or something

-- Get a gf

-- Add more personality to the code through commenting

-- Add creepy/unsettling lore features to add to the atmosphere